HEIGVD-S3-DAI/purrchase/docs/deploy.md

 ### Install `apache2-utils`

-In order to create passwords for traefik, we will use the `htpasswd` utility.
+In order to create passwords for Traefik, we will use the `htpasswd` utility.
-Install it with the follwing commands:
+Install it with the following commands:

 ```bash
 sudo apt-get update